RequestNetwork/requestNetwork/packages/advanced-logic/specs/payment-network-btc-address-based-0.1.0-DRAFT.md

 | **values.paymentAddress** | String | Bitcoin address for the payment                | Optional      |
 | **values.refundAddress**  | String | Bitcoin address for the refund                 | Optional      |

+Note: to use the bitcoin testnet just replace the id by "pn-testnet-bitcoin-address-based"

 ---

 ## Actions